KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L03) Click for Cookies.md

         // Scale the cookie up and down for a visual effect transform.localScale *= 1.2f;
     }

-    // OnMouseUp is called when the mouse button is released over the GameObject private void OnMouseUp()
+### // OnMouseUp() is called when the mouse button is released over the GameObject
+    private void OnMouseUp()
     {
         // Start the coroutine to scale the cookie transform.localScale /= 1.2f;
     }

 }

+## Now test out your game by clicking the Cookie Target